CaptainFallaway/Discorder/README.md

 # Discorder

-Discorder is a command-line tool designed to retrieve all messages from a user's DM channels.
-It also includes features for managing direct messages (DMs) and relationships, such as viewing your friends list, creating new / getting DM channels from a user id, and then also deleting existing DMs ones.

 The project is very script-like since I made this in a few hours and I could not care less atm.

 ## Build